awsdocs/aws-robomaker-developer-guide/doc_source/gs-navreco.md

 1. In the **Simulation details** page, in the **Simulation tools** section, select **terminal**\.

-1. In **terminal**, type in the following commands to set up the ROS environment and run the text command tool:
+1. In **terminal**, type in the following to set up the ROS environment and run the text command tool\.

    ```
    eval $AWS_ROBOMAKER_ROBOT_APPLICATION_SETUP
    ```

-1. Type in the following command:
+1. Type in the following command\.

    ```
    rostopic echo /rekognized_people
    ```

-   When a person is recognized, you will see output similar to:
+   When a person is recognized, you see output similar to this:

    ```
    Data: "I see brandon"